ksivaranjini/ARM/project/README.md

 switches,4-digit 7-segment display

 ## **Cadence tool**
 In the cadence tool, using genus we generated the gate level netlist file. this is given to another tool called innovus from which the pre layout synthesis is done.
 Then the power analysis, setup analysis and hold analysis is done.
+And post layout simulation was not as the CTS option was not available in the existing cadence tool.

 As an extension work we tried to change the code, so it takes two inputs where first input < second input.
 At every clock cycle, the LED would blink in an incremental pattern till it reaches the second input.
 We could generate the code.hex file.
 But the